 This is part of the logic behind Bloombox Club’s plant subscription service.
-On the importance of surprise, company founder and psychologist Katie Cooper had this to say:
+On the importance of surprise, company founder had this to say:

 ‘I quickly decided it was essential that each plant would be kept secret until the very last minute.
 The “not knowing” builds anticipation in a way that ordering specific plants does not.
 When a subscriber opens the box to see what they’ve been given that month, they get a rush of feel-good chemicals.’